munificent/craftinginterpreters/book/calls-and-functions.md

 For now, we won't worry about parameters.
 We parse an empty pair of parentheses followed by the body.
 The body starts with a left curly brace, which we parse here.
-Then we call our existing `block()` function which knows how to compile the rest of a block including the closing brace.
+Then we call our existing `block()` function, which knows how to compile the rest of a block including the closing brace.

 ### A stack of compilers